JuliaGeodynamics/GeoParams.jl/README.md

 3.157479571851836e-20 Pa⁻³·⁰⁵ s⁻¹
 ```
 ### 2. Material parameters
+- WORK IN PROGRESS

-All geodynamic simulations require specifying material parameters, such as (nonlinear) viscous constitutive relationships or an equation of state for density.
+All geodynamic simulations require specifying material parameters, such as (nonlinear) viscous constitutive relationships or an equation of state.
 These parameters are usually specified per `phase`.
 Here, we provide a framework that simplifies doing that.
 Thanks to the flexibility of julia, we can actually directly embed the function that does the computations in the structure itself, which makes it straightforward to extend it and add new creep laws (which can directly be used in the solvers).

-Some examples of this is used:
+Some examples of where this is used:
 #### 2.1 Constant density, constant linear viscosity
 to be added